gabriel-bric-yud/MusicalSortingJS/README.md

 # MusicalSortingJS
 A sorting algorithm visualizer with musical output.
+Make musicalk experiences by changing the sort type, sort speed, size of array, scale type, and note sustain with the built in UI.

+Hosted on Azure Cloud: https://calm-smoke-0fce6cb0f.5.azurestaticapps.net